ankur-verma30/ankur-verma30/README.md

 - 🔭 I’m currently working on [Voting Application](https://github.com/ankur-verma30/Voting-Application)

-- 🌱 I’m currently learning **ReactJS and Data Structures**
+- 🌱 I’m currently learning **NextJS and Advanced Data Structures**

 - 👨‍💻 All of my projects are available at [https://ankur-verma30.github.io/My-Portfolio/](https://ankur-verma30.github.io/My-Portfolio/)

-- 💬 Ask me about **C/C++, HTML,CSS and its preprocessors, Javascript, I have some knowledge about Python & Java**
+- 💬 Ask me about **C/C++, HTML, CSS and its preprocessors, Javascript, and React, I have some knowledge about Python & Java**

 - 📫 How to reach me **ankurverma7619@gmail.com**